lulco/uniman/README.md

 sh scripts/init.sh
 ```

-It simply runs composer install and creates two directories: temp and log.
+It simply runs `composer install` and creates two directories: `temp` and `log` in application root.

 DONE.